We can provide free clinical waste and sharps bins for businesses in all areas of the UK. Call 0800 211 83 90 today

-Ultimately, clinical waste is defined as waste which arises from healthcare activities and can pose a threat to human health or the environment if left.
+Ultimately, clinical waste is defined as waste which arises from healthcare activities or within a laboratory and can pose a threat to human health or the environment if left.
 As such, there is a lot of legislation regarding storage, removal and disposal of clinical waste products.
 It must be correctly packaged, handled and collected separately to other waste.
 As leading specialists in clinical waste disposal, we have created a guide to clinical waste, answering some questions about the subject.

 The CWR Controlled Waste Regulations 2012, defines clinical waste as that which occurs from any healthcare activity, including dentistry and veterinary healthcare.
 Some of these wastes can be a danger to those who come into contact with them, which is why there are legislation and control over such wastes.

 Clinical waste is waste which: